Nestrix-Applications/project-tracker-OLD/README.md

 # Assignment Tracker

 A simple and easy way to keep track of due dates and make a list.
-Made for MacOs
+Works with any OS you can download java on.

 ## Prerequisites

-- Java Development Kit (JDK) 14 or higher
+- Java Development Kit (JDK) 14 or higher (25 reccomended)

 ## Project Structure